 Last month, we asked for more amazing facts like this one:

 Forty is the only number that, when spelled out, has its letters in alphabetical order.

 We got an amazing response in the comments, but t

 One-sheets are what movie marketing people call movie posters.
 It's what you see hanging in movie theater lobbies, plastered on billboards, and (with some variations) on the DVD box.

 The nine white squares inside the main red grid should be filled with the digits 1 through 9.
-Each digit should appear only once in this main grid.
-Two of these numbers are already provided for you.
+Each digit should appear only once in this main grid (the red square).
+One number is provided for you.